A simple guide to creating the perfect product sheet for your business

 How should I distribute my product sheet?

 So, you’ve made your first product sheet!
 Brilliant!
 You now need to put it in the right hands to get those orders rolling in.
-As alluded to earlier, this can be done in several ways.
+As mentioned earlier, this can be done in several ways.
 A product sheet can be:

 - A standalone piece of paper